Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## invoices.finalized

-This event is triggered whenever an invoice is finalized.
+This event is triggered whenever an invoice is finalized (its stage goes from `draft` to `completed`).

 ```json
 {